Guide to The Lord of the Rings in Wellington

 You can bike or walk along this section of river between the Moonshine Bridge and Poet’s Park in Upper Hutt.

 Location: Upper Hutt.
-Drive north on State Highway 2 from Lower Hutt, past the Haywards Hill turnoff, and head north until you reach a small bridge with sharp right turn.
+Drive north on State Highway 2 from Lower Hutt, past the Haywards Hill turnoff, and head north until you reach a small bridge with a sharp right turn.
 Poet’s Park is on the left.

 “They’re taking the Hobbits to Isengard!”
 Ok, let’s not get ahead of ourselves.